 This is true for average relationships resulting from average effort and unconscious habits.

 You can keep it average or grow and expand your love relationship and make it even more passionate than during the honeymoon period.

 The good news is that you can make this possibility real with the right strategies and a conscious approach.

 And the key is effective communication skills.

 What does it mean to communicate effectively?

 The best question that you can ask to communicate well is, “Do you create a context in which your partner can freely share their feelings, thoughts, fantasies, hurts, and complains without the fear that you will condemn, attack, lecture, or simply withdraw your energy?”

 Effective communication in partnerships doesn’t imply total compliance and agreeableness, nor does it mean you should be happy about everything your partner shares.

-It implies that you cultivate an atmosphere of trust, acceptance, and safety.
+It implies cultivating an atmosphere of trust, acceptance, and safety.
 In other words, you create a safe space for your partner to be themselves.